cjbarrows/morbles/README.md

 ## Todo

+[ ] BUG: if map doesn't have enough cells, mapForm still shows "air" in missing cells but they aren't loaded into physics [ ] auto-load levels from /index
+[ ] auto-load levels from db
+[ ] refactor map-editor.component.ts ngOnChanges
-[ ] also add 'gate handoff' when 'gate' is added to map [ ] retry button
-[ ] animation for ball drop
+[ ] also add 'gate handoff' when 'gate' is added to map [ ] animation for ball drop
 [ ] animation for ball exit
 [ ] move colorName to constants
 [ ] reconcile app / gameboard responsibility (start/stop, time, ball order, etc)
-[ ] get game states working
 [ ] put # rows/cols on mapeditor?
-    - or move controls component to mapeditor?
+    - or move controls component to map editor?
 [ ] refactor gate "curves" into keyframe animations
 [ ] BUG: expanding the # of rows did not add to the physics cells [ ] BUG: check proxy above-and-to-the-right of gate